 - 1. An empirical study that demonstrates research design and statistical expertise.
 Such a study may be experimental or correlational in its design, with data collected in a lab, clinical, or field setting, or by means of a mail or internet survey.
 For this type of project, all data must be collected per the proposal, analyzed, and discussed in detail, including implications for professional/counseling psychology.
 This empirical study may be quantitative or qualitative in nature. - 2.
+An evaluation design assessing the important aspects of an existing clinical program.
+Such an evaluation involves designing a methodology, collecting data, analyzing the data, and presenting the findings in an incisive and constructive fashion including recommendations for improvements to the program and for on-going evaluation by the program personnel. - 3.
+The development of an innovative program, instruction manual for clinicians, or guidebook for clients.
+Such a project would include the theoretical, empirical, and practical bases for the innovation, along with discussion of how it would be implemented and evaluated.
+Projects must be in finished form, such that the program, manual, or guidebook could be used "as is" by another professional.
+This includes all instructions, hand-outs, and guides for activities. - 5.
 An extensive and integrative systematic review and analysis of the literature on an important topic in counseling psychology.
 This type of project involves a sophisticated analysis, critique, and integration of the literature in a systematic manner, such as through the use of a systematic review or meta-analytic techniques.
 The project must demonstrate a high level of original and scholarly thought that results in updated conclusions or new interpretations of previously published theory and research.